Pomolispondylus

-Pomolispondylus (meaning "knobbly vertebra" in Greek) is an extinct genus of reptile known from the Early Triassic Jialingjiang Formation of China.
-It contains a single species, Pomolispondylus biani.
+Pomolispondylus (meaning "knobbly vertebra" in Greek) is an extinct genus of marine reptile known from the Early Triassic Jialingjiang Formation of China.
+It contains a single species, Pomolispondylus biani, known from a partial skeleton.

+Classification

-Phylogenetic analysis found it to be most closely related to Saurosphargidae, a Middle Triassic family of marine reptiles.
-The describing authors erected a new group, Saurosphargiformes, including both Pomolispondylus and Saurosphargidae.
+Phylogenetic analyses by Cheng et al. (2022) found it to be most closely related to Saurosphargidae, a Middle Triassic family of marine reptiles.
+The describing authors thus erected a new group, Saurosphargiformes, to include both Pomolispondylus and Saurosphargidae.
+In contrast, Wolniewicz et al. (2023) instead recovered Pomolispondylus in a position closer to Eosauropterygia than to saurosphargids.
+These results are displayed in the cladogram below: